BrianInGermany/simple_website/music.md

 Brian Junker-Latocha's rhythmic Americana roots and foot-tapping folkpop melodies are what happens when you put an east-coast American guitar player into the fertile German soil and pour some beer over top.

-Rhythm & Rhyme is about bringing that feel-good folk mindset to contemporary originals that keep you looking forward and put a spring in your step while you're at it.

-At the crossroads of americana and country, Brian's debut album goes its own way.
+At the crossroads of americana and country, Rhythm & Rhyme goes its own way.
 You'll find catchy choruses, but also a depth of instrumentation that lends color and contrast.
 Authentic melodies combine with traditional rhythms to create the ideal roadtrip soundtrack-- whether down the Blue Ridge Parkway-- or across the Autobahn.

 So buckle up, turn the key, and crank up the stereo.
 And let Brian Junker-Latocha make your day a ride to remember.